iNalgiev/webtexttool/README.md

 Yes, it’s free.
 The plugin is free.
 To use it you will need a free webtexttool account.
 With a free account you will have access to realtime SEO suggestions and Keyword analysis & research.
 You will have at least 10 keyword analysis credits per month.
 If you would need more than that, you could consider upgrading your webtexttool account.

 ### Do you have a Pro / paid version?
 Yes, we have.
-We offer different subscriptions (Bronze, Silver, Gold, Pro).
-Read more on our [website](http://www.webtexttool.com/pricing).
+We offer different subscriptions (Personal, Business, Enterprise).
+Read more on our [website](https://www.webtexttool.com/pricing).
 The main difference with the free webtexttool account, is that you will get more keyword analysis credits.

 ### Do you offer support?
 Yes, of course!
-If you have any questions, please don’t hesitate to [contact us](http://www.webtexttool.com/about-webtexttool/contact/).
+If you have any questions, please don’t hesitate to [contact us](https://www.webtexttool.com/about-webtexttool/contact/).
 We love to hear from you and will try to solve any issues asap.

 ## Changelog

+### 1.1.0
+- Added config file (Use the config file to add the API key)
+- Removed Beta ribbon
+- Removed unnecessary JS files
+- Added domain url to suggestions
+- Fixed database column type (not enough characters)
+- Fixed a few other bugs

 ### 1.0.1
 - Prevent jquery conflicts.
 Craft comes with it's own version of jquery.